soilmilk/Micah-s-Backpack/README.md

 # Micah’s Backpack

-An iOS application that connects communities with nearby food banks, donation opportunities, and local events.
+An iOS application that connects communities in southwest Virginia with nearby food banks, donation opportunities, and local events.
 Built with SwiftUI + Combine for a responsive frontend and Firebase (Firestore, Auth, Cloud Functions) for real-time, secure backend operations.

 ## 📱 Features
 - Nearby food banks: Interactive MapKit integration to display food banks and distribution centers.